c0c0n3/spring-doh/README.md

 Spring...D'oh!
 ==============

-Simple-minded project to get a feel of developing with [Spring 4][spring].
+Brain-dead app to get a feel of developing with [Spring 4][spring].
 Some background reading material: chapters 1 through 4 and chapter 21 of [Spring in Action][spring-in-action].
 (Or whatever other intro you fancy.)